quiltdata/t4/docs/Technical Reference.md

 {
   "Version": "2012-10-17",
   "Statement": [
-    "...": "one or more statements"
+    "... one or more statements"
   ]
 }
 ```